 This is an important part of making the content accessible, and helping the viewer understand where to find the next piece of information within the layout.
 It sets expectations and defines the rules, timbre and – in some cases – voice of the design.
-Think of a grid as providing the road-map along which your viewers travel.
-So, how do you use a grid to establish a meter and rhythm?
+Think of a grid as providing the road map along which your viewers travel.

 02. Grids define and reflect proportion

 A key aspect of the grid is its ability to help determine and define proportion.
 In print, proportions most commonly echo the size of the media; the shape and orientation of the paper are often reflected in the size and shape of images included within a layout, for example.

 This feels comfortable because the reader subliminally understands the context of the layout as a result of the physical shape and size of the delivery mechanism, such as a piece of paper.